sebastianhohmann/covid19_total_death/README.md

 Methodology

 We estimate Covid-19 mortality for several countries.
-We always use two inputs
+We always use two inputs:

 (i) Official numbers for total mortality (not just Covid-19) in a country.